Illusion705/SparkLearn/README.md

 ## Overview

-As the website Quizlet has grown and been updated, many of its features, including some of its most useful ones such as Learn and Write, have become locked behind a paywall.
-The goal of SparkLearn is to make a completely free website for students to study similar to Quizlet.
+As the some learning websites have grown and been updated, many of their features, including some of their most useful ones, become locked behind paywalls.
+The goal of SparkLearn is to make a completely free website for students to study using flashcards.

 ## Contributing